• Background Image

 2) Emergency Planning

-Emergency planning is absolutely vital.
+Emergency planning is vital.
 We at ITHH quickly learned the importance of thoroughly going through our emergency plan before treating every single client.
 If a cardiac incident occurs, every second is vital, and we need to be ready to jump into action.
 It doesn’t feel good to call an ambulance, but we’d rather call a million ambulances than a single hearse.
 The Iboga community is understandably anxious about publicizing adverse health outcomes, but medicalization, regulation, and legitimization should be our goals, and transparency is the best way to achieve them.

-Here’s how Alvaro and Iboga Tree healing House's medical staff have planned for potential emergencies to ensure that we are prepared for any medical eventuality:
+Here’s how Alvaro and Iboga Tree Healing House's medical staff have planned for potential emergencies to ensure that we are prepared for any medical eventuality:

 Safety being our primary concern, we take emergency planning very seriously.
-On treatment day, we undertake an emergency drill as if it was our very first drill.
+On treatment day, we undertake an emergency drill as if it were our very first drill.
 We do this without fail.
 The on-duty team get together, each person is handed a role, and we act out our emergency plan.
 Whenever we have had any issues, our emergency plan has kicked in and we have managed to avert disaster.
 We will never compromise on the importance of our emergency plan.
 The planning is client-centric and starts well before this drill.
 By this time, we understand the client fully, and are clear on what issues we may face, and as a result, we prepare accordingly.

-In room, we have a continuous heart monitor, defibrillator, pacer, oxygen, oximeter, blood pressure measuring machine, supporting oral and iv medication (like diazepam), crash cart, and all ACLS medication and supporting items like geddels for non-invasive assisted breathing.
+In the room, we have a continuous heart monitor, defibrillator, pacer, oxygen, oximeter, blood pressure measuring machine, supporting oral and iv medication (like diazepam), crash cart, and all ACLS medication and supporting items like geddels for non-invasive assisted breathing.

 We have safety covered.”